dugu9sword/manytasks/README.md

 ```
 cd examples/python

-# configuration is stored in task.json
+# configuration is stored in tasks.json
-manytasks run task
+manytasks run tasks
 ```

-All running logs are stored in `task.logs`.
+All running logs are stored in `tasks.logs`.

 - The running log of the manytasks is written into `task.logs/status.txt`